 My mission is to disrupt Maternity Leaves the world over.
 I want to shift the dialogue to one of self-identity, confidence, personal growth, happiness and fulfillment.

-I have spent years studying great people and great minds, and have applied many of their lessons to my own two maternity leaves.
+I have spent years studying great people and great minds, and have applied many of their lessons to my own three maternity leaves.
+I’ve worked with coaches, trainers, and psychologists as well to continue my own grown on leave.

-I also started my own bucket list that led to the most fulfilling 2 years of my life.
+I also started my own bucket list that has led to the most fulfilling 3 years of my life and love to experiment in lifestyle design, particularly side businesses, passive income, and traveling as a family lifestyle design experiments.

-On the Great Maternity Leave (GML) I am sharing all of these pieces with you.
+On the Great Maternity Leave (GML) blog I share all of these pieces with you.

 I’m here to ask how YOU are doing and help YOU have a great year.

-I’d always kept a bucket list of super sweet projects, experiences and challenges that I enjoyed achieving.
+I’ve always kept a bucket list of super sweet projects, experiences and challenges that I enjoyed achieving.
 I am a goal setter, researcher, disruptor, thinker, and life hacker.
 Not to mention self-experimenter.
+N equals 1.

 Here’s a sample of what helped me: